 Also typical of the transition of menopause are changes in the menstural cycle, which becomes frequent or infrequent, and gradually heavier, even to the point of massive bleeding.
 These are symptoms of Pitta elevation, and if painful, Vata elevation as well.

 Menopause Natural Treatment: Ayurveda, Acupuncture, and Chinese Medicine

-While I may use any of the above formulas for the nervous system aspect of menopause, ergo, the nervousness, sweating, hot flashes, difficulty concentrating, feelings of not being oneself, and insomnia, here I find Classical Chinese Acupuncture especially effective, and have had great results with the Ayurvedic herb from Ayush brand Sitawari, also known as Shatavari in Ayurveda.
+I have had great results with the Ayurvedic herb from Ayush brand Sitawari, also known as Shatavari in Ayurveda.
 Shatavari is the female herb for middle age on, and does a lot of things that estrogen does, but without the risk.
-If there are problems with cognition I often add the Ayurvedic herbs Bacopa and Gotu Kola, which interchangeably get referred to as Brahmi.
+If there are problems with cognition I often add the Ayurvedic herbs Bacopa and Gotu Kola, also known as Brahmi.

-It is unfortunate that the Western Medicine Pharmaceutical Industrial Complex has turned normal variation in the human condition into diseases, but that is how it is.
+It is unfortunate that the Western Medicine Pharmaceutical Industrial Complex has turned normal life transitions into diseases, but that is how it is.
 We do have a choice and there is an alternative.
 Here is an article from the Times about that process, called Menopause, as Brought to You by the Drug Companies

 Good Luck with Your Journey!

 copyright eyton shalom san diego , ca , march 2016, all rights reserved use with permission, feel free to re-post. thank you!